andrtell/cs-notes/c/2010-pkg-config.md

 ----

-Using `pkg-config` to generate build dependencies
+Using `pkg-config` to generate flags for build dependencies.

 ----